karmab/kcli/docs/index.rst

 (e1000,….).

-You can also use *noconf: true* to only add the nic with no configuration done in the vmñ
+You can also use *noconf: true* to only add the nic with no configuration done in the vm.

 Fore coreos based vms, You can also use *etcd: true* to auto configure etcd on the corresponding nic.